-The Feast of the Immaculate Conception is on Friday December 8th.
+The Feast of the Immaculate Conception is on Saturday December 8th.
 It is a Holy Day of Obligation.
-Mass will be at 9:00am and 7:00pm on Friday December 8th and at 5:30pm on Thursday December 7th.
+Mass will be at 5:30pm on Friday December 7th and at 9:00am on Saturday December 8th.

 The Feast of the Immaculate Conception centers on the belief that Jesus’ mother, the Virgin Mary, was conceived without sin.
 Pope Pius IX issued an apostolic constitution, known as the Ineffabilis Deus, on December 8, 1854.
 This document clarified the importance of the Immaculate Conception in the Catholic Church.